-Taking place from June 13-15 in sunny Los Angeles, it’s where all the big guns announce their exciting new games which have been kept under wraps for many months.
+Taking place from June 13-15 in Los Angeles, it’s where all the big guns announce their exciting new games which have been kept under wraps for many months.
 This year we’ve also got the bonus of new hardware, with Nintendo’s Switch making its E3 debut and Microsoft’s Xbox One successor – Project Scorpio – being fully unveiled.
 June is set to be an early Christmas for fans.
 Here’s everything we’d love to see.

 Sony at E3 2017

 Games, games, games: The Last of Us Part 2, God of War, Spider-man, and more

 Sony will go into E3 2017 as the clear market leader, the PlayStation 4 being multiple millions ahead in the console sales war.
 Without any new hardware to launch, however, the platform holder will have to focus on games.
 2016 saw the release of PlayStation VR and PlayStation 4 Pro, meaning the company is done on that front for a while.

 Related: PS4 Pro vs Xbox Scorpio